About Us

 21. Dayton breathed a sigh of relief as if he had been holding his breath the entire time.
 “Maybe they’re not going to kill me,” he thought.

 24. "You're on," Onimex said.
-"Yes, Daniel," she acknowledged.
+It pulled her out of her trance, "Yes, Daniel."

 25. "Ireana, there's a 'plan B' to Dayton's termination," Daniel said, "but it requires your consent."